unjs/jiti/examples/vscode-debug/README.md

 # Readme

-This is an example of debugging / adding breakpoints for Jiti launched typescript files using Visual Studio Code
+This is an example of debugging / adding breakpoints for Jiti launched typescript files using Visual Studio Code with source maps.

-The launch.json assumes pnpm is being used as the package manager In order for this to work
+The launch.json assumes pnpm is being used as the package manager In order for this to work:

-  * `JITI_SOURCE_MAPS` should be enabled within launch.json
+- `JITI_SOURCE_MAPS` should be enabled within launch.json
-  * `JITI_CACHE` should be disabled within launch.json
+- `JITI_CACHE` should be disabled within launch.json